 - The Master of English is the only program in the University of California system designed specifically to offer humanistic study to returning and mature students

 - Students take seminars with faculty experts across historical periods, critical approaches, and fields

 - Master of English students have full access to UCI’s active schedule of speakers and events, including internationally recognized lecture series like the annual Wellek Lecture and semi-annual events like the English Institute

-- A schedule designed for teachers and other working people, allowing students to take coursework in evenings and summers
+- A schedule designed for teachers and other working people, allowing students to take coursework in evenings and one intensive, three-course summer.

 - A program of advising and mentorship designed to support professional development in teaching, scholarship and writing